theosysbio/gene-expression-models/README.md

 ```bash
 python examples/PlotRecurrence.py
 ```

+## Examples
+The folder `examples/` contains the following example scripts which can be run using the python interpreter:
+- `PlotAnalytic.py`: computes and plots the analytic solution of several models.
+- `PlotRecurrence.py`: approximate steady-state solutions using the recurrence method and compare finite finite-state projection algorithm.
+- `PlotExtrinsic.py`: solutions for gene models with extrinsic noise on parameters using the analytic solution method and the recurrence method from [1].

 ## Common usage
 Typical usage would be to generate the steady state probability distribution for a given gene expression model.
 In this case the distribution *p*(*n*) is evaluated for all copy numbers *n*=0:*N*-1, and returned as a list of length *N*.
 For example: